ntnon/FIND-A-PEP/README.md

 - [ ] css grid
 - [ ] make website prettier
 - [ ] animated loading icon
-- [ ] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction
+- [ ] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
+And one for viewing errors thrown.

 # Boot project